TypQxQ/KTC/Dev_doc.md

         3b- Run on next
 All obj having ran configure_inherited_params get state=configured.

+## SELECT
+- If no tool is selected then just select
+- If active tool does not have to be deselected on change
+    - Check if toolchanger on same level has a tool selected
+        - Check if tool needs force deselect.
+    - Check if toolchanger over this needs deselecting
+- If tool on same changer is selected deselect first.
+- If active tool is on changer under a sibling
+- If active tool is on changer

 ## Tool Heaters
 When a tool has a heater it checks if a heater obj exists for it in ktc.heaters[] If it exists, then link to it.